 The short keel gives it great maneuverability and makes it responsive and fun to paddle.
 Many paddlers are happy with the stability which also makes it a good choice for newcomers.

 - No skeg built into the design which hampers tracking and makes it susceptible to wind and waves

 - Sit-inside design lets you use a spray skirt

-With a big 500-pound weight capacity, the Sentinel 130 Tandem is a big burly vessel able to handle two paddlers and their gear.
+With a big 500-pound weight capacity, the River Gorge 130 Tandem is the new, upgraded version of the Sentinel 130.
+It is a big burly vessel able to handle two paddlers and their gear.

-Four accessory eyelets are a nice addition that allow for customization that’s usually reserved for angling kayaks.
+Four accessory eyelets are a nice addition that allows for customization that’s usually reserved for angling kayaks.